x0x0x0x0x0x0x0x0/trippyhost.github.io/README.md

 };
 ```

-don’t forget to enable **Firebase Storage** in the console.
+also:
+✅ make sure Firebase Storage is enabled
+❌ don’t cry if it breaks and you didn’t do that

 ---

-## 📂 File Structure
+## 🧱 file structure

 ```
-├── index.html          # main page
-├── styles.css          # clean ass styling
+├── index.html          # main page, the face of the brand ├── styles.css          # sexy styling
-├── script.js           # some functionality
+├── script.js           # handles the sauce
-├── .github/            # stupid platform folder
+├── .github/            # the platform shenanigans
-│   └── workflows/      # the actual functionality
+│   └── workflows/
 │       └── upload-image.yml
-└── README.md           # you lookin at it rn 💀
+└── README.md           # the gospel you're reading rn 💀
 ```

 ---

-## 📄 License
+## 📄 license

-MIT — steal it, fork it, sell it, idc
+MIT — do what u want
-just don’t upload toes or toes-related content pls 🙏
+just don’t upload anything toe-related. we beg u. 🙏

 ---

-## ✨ Credits
+## ✨ credits

-made w/ love, firebase, and notepad++
+made w/ ✨ firebase, 💀 notepad++, and 🤍 no sanity
-🦇 stay trippy
+🦇 stay trippy. don’t touch grass.

+---